 Make sure to review each university’s application policy to make sure your applications get in on time, and that your early application or applications go to the right colleges.

 This is the typical deadline for most colleges.
-Usually, the deadline is early January, and you hear back from schools by March or April.
+Usually, the deadline is late December or early January, and you hear back from schools by March or April.

 You then have by May to respond to any acceptance letters you receive.